 In this area of the website you can find information about school governors, support staff and some specialist teaching staff too.
 For information on children's class teachers and teaching assistants please see the Classes.

-Catriona StewartBA (Hons) Design for Communication Media, PGCE Primary, NPQH, PGCE Understanding Dyslexia, PQSI
+Catriona StewartBA (Hons) Design for Communication Media, PGCE Primary, NPQH, PGCert Understanding Dyslexia, PQSI

-Ms Stewart is the Designated Lead for Safeguarding and subject leader for Art and Music and is a qualified leader for safeguarding.
+Ms Stewart is subject leader for Art and Music and is a qualified leader for safeguarding.

-She has worked for CWAC as a Local Leader in Education and from 2017 as an Associate School Improvement Advisor.
-She trained to inspect schools for Ofsted and undertook some additional work in school inspection.
+Catriona has worked for CW&C as a Local Leader in Education and from 2017 as an Associate School Improvement Advisor.
+She trained to inspect schools for Ofsted and did some additional work in school inspection.
 She represented humanists on the CWAC standing advisory committee for the teaching of RE (SACRE) until 2021.
 In March 2019 Catriona joined the board of trustees for the Sir John Brunner Foundation.
 She chairs the local Northwich Education Partnership, NEP.
-She has one daughter, also a teacher.
-Ms Stewart lives in Northwich.
+She has one daughter, an Art teacher in London, and lives in Northwich.

-Lisa Rutter-BrownBA (Hons) Primary Education with Maths and Technology, National SENCo Award, NPQH
+Lisa Rutter-BrownBA (Hons) Primary Education with Maths and Technology, National SENDCo Award, NPQH

 She has two daughters who have both attended Kingsmead Primary, one now at Leftwich High.